-The Router's LEDs, where information about network activity is displayed, are located on the front panel.
+The Router's SecureEasySetup button (the Cisco logo) and LEDs are located on the front panel.

-Figure 3-2: The Broadband Router's Front Panel
+Figure 3-2: The Router's Front Panel

+(Cisco logo)

+Orange/White.
+The Cisco logo is the Router's SecureEasySetup button.
+It lights up and will stay orange when the Router is powered on.
+The color orange indicates that the Router is not using the SecureEasySetup feature, while the color white indicates that the Router is using the SecureEasySetup feature.
+When the Router enters SecureEasySetup mode, the Cisco logo will turn white and start flashing.
+After the Router has generated the SSID and WPA-PSK (also called WPA-Personal) key, the Cisco logo will stop flashing and stay white.

+NOTE: SecureEasySetup is a feature that makes it easy to set up your wireless network.
+If you have SecureEasySetup devices, run the Router's Setup Wizard CD-ROM and follow the on-screen instructions to use SecureEasySetup.

+To clear the SSID and WPA-PSK key, press and hold down the Cisco logo for five seconds.
+The Cisco logo will flash slowly as the Router resets itself.
+The Cisco logo will turn orange to indicate a successful reset.

+Power

-Power Green.
+Green.
 The Power LED lights up and will stay on while the Router is powered on.
 When the Router goes through its self-diagnostic mode during every boot-up, this LED will flash.
 When the diagnostic is complete, the LED will be solidly lit.

+DMZ

-DMZ Green.
+Green.
 The DMZ LED indicates when the DMZ function is being used.
 This LED will remain lit as long as DMZ is enabled.

+WLAN

-WLAN Green.
+Green.
 The WLAN LED lights up whenever there is a successful wireless connection.
-If the LED is flashing, the Broadband Router is actively sending or receiving data over the network.
-1, 2, 3, 4 Green.
-These numbered LEDs, corresponding with the numbered ports on the Broadband Router's back panel, serve two purposes.
-If the LED is continuously lit, the Broadband Router is successfully connected to a device through that port.
+If the LED is flashing, the Router is actively sending or receiving data over the network.

+Green.
+These numbered LEDs, corresponding with the numbered ports on the Router's back panel, serve two purposes.
+If the LED is continuously lit, the Router is successfully connected to a device through that port.
 A flashing LED indicates network activity over that port.

+Internet

-Internet Green.
+Green.
 The Internet LED lights up when there is a connection made through the Internet port.